Emperor: Middle East

-The last shahanshah (Mohammad Reza Pahlavi) was ousted in 1979 following the Iranian Revolution.
+Iran

+Persian monarchs took the imperial title of shahenshah (king of kings) to show superiority towards subordinate kings (shah).
 Shahanshah is usually translated as king of kings or simply king for ancient rulers of the Achaemenid, Arsacid, and Sassanid dynasties, and often shortened to shah for rulers since the Safavid dynasty in the 16th century.
 Iranian rulers were typically regarded in the West as emperors.

-South Asia

-The sanskrit equivalents for emperor titles are: